digital-york/dlib-migration-tools/lib/additional_resources/curl/readme.txt

  Note that before this file is used as an input to a fedora export script it will require editing to remove the prefix info:fedora/ from each line.
 The final line showing time metrics will also need to be removed if present.

- TODO
- need to investigate sed and awk (probably) in order to remove the unwanted info:fedora/ prefix from each line, before it can be used as an input to an automated fedora export batch file